 International Multimedia Journalist

 Canapés and dust masks in Colombia as the mayor throws a surreal party for the demolition of Pablo Escobar's former home.
-Also in print.
+Also in print on 3 April 2019.

 The rights of women on their periods in police custody are being violated in England and Wales, according to police custody watchdog the Independent Custody Visitation Association (ICVA).